About the URA Role

 At this time, Metcalf funding is not available for undergraduate research assistants during the probationary period.
 As described above, following the first two volunteer quarters, you may have the opportunity to move into a part-time paid position funded by Dr. Erickson for the following quarters.
 If you have any questions, please send all inquiries to our undergraduate research assistant coordinator, Charlotte Li (charyli@uchicago.edu).

-Currently, the MAPS Lab is looking to recruit volunteers for EEG track.
+Currently, the MAPS Lab is looking to recruit volunteers for Clinical track for the Autumn 2024 and Winter 2025 quarters.
 The application portal can be accessed here.

 Print Friendly, PDF & Email